VOLTTRON/volttron-training/README.md

-# volttron-training: Jupyter Notebooks for VOLTTRON
+# Jupyter Notebooks for VOLTTRON

 This repository contains source code and tools for setting up one or more Docker (https://www.docker.com/) containers on a Linux server, each